Should You Consider Filing for Credit Card Debt Bankruptcy?

 You make a monthly payment into your plan and the counselor distributes your payment among your creditors.
 One common drawback is high monthly payments.
 To complete a DMP successfully, you need to make your payments on time.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during September 2024.
-The data provides insights about key characteristics of debt relief seekers.
+We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during November 2024.
+This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

 Home-secured debt – average debt by selected states